sandorbx/Legacy-Fiji-CMTK-registration-runner-GUI/README.md

 -The script calls CMTK-Munger registration through the native shell so it runs automatically after clicking ok

 -You can spawn several different registration jobs quickly, just open the macro gui again, set, click and repeat

+-Generates a log file with the commands an parameters

 -The script is very simple just 58 lines and written in Imagej script language, easy to understand and modify, especially adding imagej functions